The Human Delusion

 - How these questions are to be structured,

-- How the results are be interpreted.
+- How the results are to be interpreted.

-History shows us that science, as an institution, is more than capable of being overly protective of its established ideas.
+Note: History shows us that science, as an institution, is more than capable of being overly protective of its established ideas.
 As such, the rationalists also need to reflect on the fact that science has not and does not exist in a vacuum, it is a human endeavour and its development has always been intertwined with human imperfection and the evolution of socio-political structures that have come to underpin all societies.
 As a result, science has been, for most of its history, a subservient tool of the incumbent religious-political power of the day.

 To prevent delusion we need to remind ourselves, from time to time, that science has never been and probably never will be a panacea for all the ills in the world.
 Equally, the institutions of science have never reflected, and probably never will reflect, the perfect pursuit of truth.
 Accepting these faults is not an admission of failure, simply an acceptance of the facts.
 With this said, science is still a noble endeavour that has lifted much of humanity out of the grinding drudgery of day-to-day survival.
 However, if the scientific worldview wishes to understand why so many still reject its worldview, we have to continue to examine its failures and look beyond logic to describe the human condition.